Codex Aureus of Saint Emmeram: Content

 The cover is handmade of gold, and decorated with precious gemstones, sapphires, emeralds, and pearls.
 At the centre of the cover appears Christ in Majesty, in repoussé relief, seated on the globe of the world and holding on his knee a book inscribed with the words: "I am the way, and the truth, and the life.
 No man cometh to the Father, but by me."
 The inclusion of this inscription again identifies the Gospel Book with Christ.
 The verse makes equal sense if we read the speaker as Christ or as the Gospel Book.
 Surrounding Christ outside a frame are four seated evangelist portraits, above or below each of which is a scene from their Gospel.
 Reading from top left, clockwise, these are: Christ and the Adulterous Woman, the Expulsion of the Money-lenders from the Temple, Healing of the Blind Man, Healing of the Leper.

 During the Carolingian era, King Charlemagne believed in the spiritual powers of gemstones and minerals, and their magical connection to heaven.
 He believed sapphires symbolized an image of heaven, heavenly virtues, and eternal life.
 Charlemagne passed down his interest in the spiritual qualities of gemstones to his grandson, Charles the Bald, who ordered the Codex Aureus and Lindau Gospels to be written in 870.
-The artisans created the covers with emeralds, sapphires, rubies, garnets, agate, and pearls.
+The artisans created the covers with emeralds, sapphires, rubies, garnets, agates, and pearls.
 The standard of the work is extremely refined, with each of the gems in a setting that rises up from the plane of the cover and is decorated with fine detail.
 The "claws" holding the gems in place are minutely formed as acanthus leaves; earlier jewelled metalwork usually used plain "claw"-type settings.